 Text by Martijn

 Who doesn’t love a trip to the mountains with a group of your best riding buddies?
 The Ride Beyond Crew certainly does, and when they came back from their quick raid of the Ardennes, talks soon started about the next possible adventure.
-Suggestions were put in the suggestion box, followers were asked for suggestions and votes were cast: their next big trip was going to be an adventure to explore, quite possibly, the most beautiful mountain range in Europe: the Italian Dolomites!
+Suggestions were put in the suggestion box, followers were asked for suggestions and votes were cast.
+With the result, that the next big trip was going to be an adventure to explore, quite possibly, the most beautiful mountain range in Europe: the Italian Dolomites!

-Our first warm-up ride on Thursday took us over the Valparola & Campolongo passes.
+Our first warm-up ride on Thursday took us over the Valparola and Campolongo passes.
 A nice and easy first 60kms to soak in the Dolomites air and enjoy the stunning views this area has on offer.
 With two obligatory coffee stops at the Rifugio’s on the summits and a lot of time for pictures, we only just made it back in time to avoid a little bit of rain.
-Luckily this proved to be the only bad weather we’d see in the entire trip, so we chilled in our bathtubs for the rest of the afternoon and enjoyed another amazing dinner in the hotel restaurant.
+Luckily this proved to be the only bad weather we’d see in the entire trip, so we chilled in our bathtubs for the rest of the afternoon and enjoyed another amazing dinner.

-On the second day we climbed Passo Campolongo from the other side all together, before splitting up into two groups for the next few hours.
-Mike took the girls along on the classic Sella Ronda, one of the local favourite routes for cyclists.
+On the second day, we climbed Passo Campolongo from the other side altogether, before splitting up into two groups for the next few hours.
+Mike took Jasmijn and Lion along on the classic Sella Ronda, one of the local favourite routes for cyclists.
 They enjoyed the views on Passo Sella and Pordoi and it’s pretty sure Mike pushed them hard on the final climb to Gardena.
 Roel and Martijn opted for a slightly longer route, adding the Passo Fedaia to this classic loop.
-Man what a climb, it felt like it lasted for hours, and the final 5kms were a real struggle.
-Luckily the little restaurant on the top of this pass has a huge variety of cakes on offer, so they could fuel up for the rest of this beautiful ride.
+Man what a climb, it felt like it lasted for hours and the final 5kms were a real struggle.
+Luckily the little restaurant on the top of this pass has a huge variety of cakes, so they could fuel up for the rest of this beautiful ride.

 We all met up together again at a small restaurant in La Vila, just in time for a late lunch lasagna.
-Back at the hotel we took it easy.
-The boys nervous for the next day’s challenge, the girls making sure we all had enough snacks for the long day ahead.
+Back at the hotel, we took it easy.
+The Mike, Martijn and Roel nervous for the next day’s Yolomites-challenge, Jasmijn and Lion as the support team for the challenge making sure that all will have enough snacks for the long day ahead.

-After this quick pitstop it was back at it right away to climb the small pitch to Grödner Joch while the girls followed & stopped at the most beautiful sections to take some pictures and film this endeavour.
+After this quick pitstop, it was back at it right away to climb the small pitch to Grödner Joch while the support team followed and stopped at the most beautiful sections to take some pictures and film this endeavour.
 Coming down the descent of the Grödner Joch also meant the first loop of our figure-8 route was done.
 An achievement Martijn celebrating by going into one of the hairpins a bit hot, and giving the tarmac a little kiss.
 Not an ideal time for romance you might think, the middle of a 200km ride through the Dolomites, and you would be right.